kubernetes/enhancements/keps/sig-scheduling/5007-device-attach-before-pod-scheduled/README.md

 ![composable-resourceslice](composable-resourceslice.png)

 ### Alternative approach
-Instead of implementing the solution within the scheduler, we propose using the Cluster Autoscaler to manage the attachment and detachment of fabric devices.
+Instead of implementing the solution within the scheduler, we can use "device autoscaler" which is a device version of ClusterAutoscaler(CA).
 The key points and main process flow of this alternative proposal are as follows:

 The scheduler references only node-local ResourceSlices.
 If there are no available resources in the node-local ResourceSlices, the scheduler marks the Pod as unschedulable without waiting in the PreBind phase of the ResourceClaim.
+And then, device autoscaler tries to attach new devices.
+And it also try to detach devices if they have not been used for a period of time.
+This is similar to the concept of CA.

+However, if CA and device autoscaler is running independently, CA may add a node with a device at the same time as the device autoscaler attaches the device.
+This is a wasted resource addition.
+Therefore, there is the following idea that putting device-scale functionality in CA.

-To handle fabric resources, we implement the Processor for composable system within CA.
+To handle fabric resources in CA, we implement the Processor for composable system within CA.
 This Processor identifies unschedulable Pods and determines if attaching a fabric ResourceSlice device to an existing node would make scheduling possible.
 If so, the Processor instructs the attachment of the resource, using the composable Operator for the actual attachment process.
 If attaching the fabric ResourceSlice does not make scheduling possible, the Processor determines whether to add a new node as usual.

 After the device is attached, the vendor DRA updates the node-local ResourceSlices.
 The vendor DRA needs a rescan function to update the Pool/ResourceSlice.
 The scheduler can then assign the node-local ResourceSlice devices to the unschedulable Pod, operating the same as the usual DRA from this point.

 ### Test Plan